-We have established a fee for the audit for the year ended December 31, 2020 that is based on the level of activity and the anticipated complexity of the audit of the municipality's consolidated financial statements.
+We have established the fees for the audits for the year ended December 31, 2023 that are based on the level of activity and the anticipated complexity of the audit of the municipality's consolidated financial statements.
 If there are any variances to the above plan, we will discuss them with you and agree on any additional fees before costs are incurred, wherever possible.
-Any unforeseen work outside the scope of this proposal will be billed separately after discussion with appropriate entity officials and/or the audit committee.
+Any unforeseen work outside the scope of this proposal will be billed separately after discussion with the finance committee.

-The proposed fee is based on receiving the following from management:
+The fee is based on receiving the following from management:

-- Draft consolidated financial statements including the notes to the financial statements - All working papers and schedules as outlined in our requirements letter - Trial balance together with reconciled control accounts - All books and records when requested - Use of municipality staff to help us locate information and provide explanations
+- · All working papers and schedules as outlined in our requirements letter - Trial balance together with reconciled control accounts - · All books and records when requested - Use of municipality staff to help us locate information and provide explanations